 Acquisitions

-Whether you have inherited a single panel, are dispersing a family cabinet or are a colleague offering a single object, we make confidential, fair offers based on attribution, condition and current market comparanda.
+Whether you have inherited a single work, are dispersing a family collection or are a colleague offering an individual piece, we make confidential, fair offers based on attribution, condition and current market comparanda.
 Send photographs and what you know — we read every submission personally.

 What we acquire